-If the patient would like us to freely discuss any and all of their health concerns, questions or test results with their spouse or partner, this can be arranged.
+If the patient would like us to freely discuss their health concerns, questions or test results with their spouse or partner, this can be arranged.
 We will need a letter written to us by the patient giving us permission to discuss any and all medical visits, findings or test results with another individual (provide their name and relationship to the patient).
+There is a HIPPA release form authorizing disclosure of your PHI (protected health information).